ExhAustin/vanilla-nnet/README.md

 A maximum epoch of 70 was chosen after several runs of the training process.

 ### Performance Analysis
-The training error and validation error trends can be seen below:
+The training error and validation error trends while learning the Iris dataset can be seen below:
 ![trend_fig](iris_trend.png)

 Prediction accuracy on the test set over 10 independent runs:
 96.67%, 93.33%, 96.67%, 100%, 93.33%, 100%, 96.67%, 96.67%, 100%, 96.67%

+Mean accuracy: 97%

+Thus, this configuration is fairly accurate for the iris dataset.